shuo-git/VecConstNMT/README.md

 ## Usage
 Suppose the local path to this repository is `CODE_DIR`.
 ### Step 1: Data Preparation
-We firstly use [this script](https://github.com/ghchen18/cdalign/blob/main/scripts/extract_phrase.py) to extract the lexical constraints for both the training and test sets.
+We firstly use [this script](https://github.com/ghchen18/cdalign/blob/main/scripts/extract_phrase.py) to extract the lexical constraints for the training, validation and test sets.
 After that, we prepend the constraints before the target sentences.
 The constraints are separated by a special token `<sep>`.
 We use `<pad>` as the placeholder for sentence pairs with less than three constraint pairs.
 Here is an example:
 ```
 # Source corpus
 您 对 此 有 何 看法 ?